red-flag/red-flag.github.io/index.md

 ### Red Flag

 "Red Flag" in a company culture means that any person can stand-up and speak-up of a company problem.
-For example in some car companies any worker can stop conveyer if he know that there are quality issues.
+For example in some car companies any worker can stop conveyer if he knows that there are quality issues.

 ### Protect